 Miyamoto Tsuruzo: Every teacher is different, including in Japan, and the teaching is not standardized.
 As an example, when I arrived at the Aikikai Hombu Dojo, Ueshiba Morihei O-Sensei had already passed away.
 I learnt Aikido from his son, Ueshiba Kisshomaru and therefore, one might very well say that I did not learn the "true" Aikido as taught by O-Sensei.

 Aikido was initially taught in France by the direct students of O-Sensei, and this may be the reason why some say that it is different.
 In the end, what is important is to know the meaning that we want to ascribe to our daily practice.
 One should not solely practice for one's own interest, nor should one gravitate towards something too mystical.

 Even though there are definite cultural differences, we always manage to find common values.
 In Japan for example, we talk about Bushido while in France there is the spirit of chivalry.
 In my opinion, the fact that Aikido is so popular in France is not sheer coincidence.

 Emmanuel Marès: Do you adapt your teaching according to the country in which you teach?

 Miyamoto Tsuruzo: I do not adapt to the country but to the practitioners.
 For example, to those who practice in a very muscular way, I propose a suppler Aikido.
 To those who like an Aikido that I find too soft, I show something more explosive.
 To those who practice in a way that is too mechanical, I try to demonstrate the martial aspect of techniques, etc. During my classes, I try to give the opportunity to students to discover something new.

-Miyamoto Sensei in Spain (uke: Emmanuel Marès)
+Miyamoto Sensei in France (uke: Emmanuel Marès)